NVIDIA/NVFlare/examples/hello-world/hello-pt/README.md

   ]
 ```

-Once the global model is initialized, it is set to the fl_ctx as property and then pass to the
+Once the global model is initialized, it is set to the fl_ctx as sticky property and then pass to the
-next controller (Scatter and Gather) in the training step.
+next controller (ScatterAndGather) in the training step.
+The sticky property allows properties pass cross controllers.
+The ScatterAndGather still leverage _persistor_ to load the initial global model, but since there is no model file
+or server-side initialized model, the ScatterAndGather then try to load the model from fl_ctx's _"global_model"_ property,
+which is initialized from the client-side and set by the previous controller in the workflow.